Flavors: Vanilla, Chocolate, Unflavored

 As always, I try to stay away from personal opinions, and to rely on measurements of some kind instead when possible.

 The review is divided into the 4 categories that comprise the overall score above.
 They are equally weighted with a maximum of 25 points each.
-You can see how NOW Sports Pea Protein stacks up against other vegan protein powders (spoilers: it stacks up well) on this page with all the scores.
+You can see how NOW Sports Pea Protein stacks up against the top vegan protein powders (spoilers: it stacks up well).

 The most important part of a protein powder is, of course, the protein content.

 So to calculate a nutrition score, I look at the percentage of calories that come from protein.

 By looking at the nutrition label for this protein powder, we can get the total calories and calories from protein to plug in: